 Some projects may require time tracking, so you know how much to charge clients.
 An employee may work overtime and needs proper compensation.

-As expected, there are multiple time-tracking tools available.
+As expected, there are multiple time-tracking apps available.
 The ones worth giving a shout are Toggl Track and Harvest.

 Video conference tools are beneficial for more than just discussing work-related matters face to face.